stellentus/go-noko/README.md

 package main

 import (
-  "github.com/gertv/go-freckle"
+  "github.com/stellentus/go-noko"
 )

 func main() {
-  f := freckle.LetsFreckle("mycompany", "MyFreckleAPIV2Token")
+  f := noko.New("mycompany", "MyNokoAPIV2Token")

-  // once you have the Freckle object, just start using the API
+  // once you have the Noko object, just start using the API
   // through one of the ...API() functions f.EntriesAPI().ListEntries()
 }